 - You’re not at the mercy of whatever social media platform is popular at the time, any changes in algorithms where your content isn’t being shared as widely as it was previously or just that not everyone is on the same social media platform.

 - People can find you in a multitude of ways (think organic search) and again, not just the people who follow you on social (who happen to see your content).

 - Google and other search engines look favorably on lots of visitors spending lots of time on your site.
 So even if you do share your content on social, you’re driving people back to your website to consume it (and hopefully more content while they’re there).

 Not sold on blogging or aren’t sure where to start?
 Check out my posts on how your business can start blogging and 5 fun and easy ways to find a topic for your next post.

 So, if you start with a blog post, let’s get that new content to social media.
 Determine which platforms you’d like to share to and how often you want to share your blog post (one time or ongoing).

-- Jetpack Publicize allows you to connect Facebook, Twitter and LinkedIn.
+- Jetpack Social allows you to connect various social platforms.
 When you publish a new blog post, you can also share to these networks.

 - Social Snap is primarily a plugin that adds sharing buttons to your site (think at the bottom of blog posts so that other people can click to share your post on their networks).
 Available on the Pro plan and higher, their Social Auto Poster will automatically share new content from your site to Twitter and LinkedIn and Boost Old Posts automatically shares old content to those same networks.